riodelphino/diagnostic-toggle.nvim/README.md

 # diagnostic-toggle.nvim

+> [!Caution]
+> This plugin is in early development.
+Breaking changes are possible.

 A Neovim plugin that lets you switch between pre-configured diagnostic styles on the fly.

 I normally use a mixed layout with both `virtual_text` and `virtual_lines`, but sometimes I want to view only `virtual_lines` to read all messages clearly.
 Other times I need extra details like error IDs for searching online.